Maheenms/Maheenms/README.md

-- 👋 Hi, I’m @Maheenms
+- 👋 Hi, I’m Maheen
 - 👀 I’m interested in data analytics and data science.
 - 🌱 I’m currently learning about Machine Learning.
 - 💞️ I’m looking to collaborate on new projects.